SyedAli310/error-service/README.md

 # Error Service

 A simple service for you to link your errors/404s to!
+We're here for your down time

 ### Available URL Params